POPI: Personalizing LLMs via Optimized Natural Language Preference Inference: Experiments

-\textbf{Hyperparameters.} In our DPO based experiments, we scale the KL regularization weight $\alpha$ linearly with the DPO hyperparameter $\beta$ to keep the two terms on a comparable scale.
-The intuition is that a larger $\beta$ amplifies the log-ratio terms in the DPO loss; therefore, a proportionally larger KL weight is needed to maintain balance.
-With this coupling, we discover in our early experiments that training becomes robust to the choice of $\alpha$.
-We therefore choose to fix $\alpha = 0.002 \cdot \beta$ across all experiments.
-For IPO based experiments, we apply a similar principle and set $\alpha = 0.002 \cdot \tfrac{2}{\beta}$. $\beta$ is chosen for each experiment with a grid search across $\beta \in \{0.1, 0.05, 0.01\}$.
-Unless otherwise stated, both $\pi_\phi$ and $\pi_\theta$ are initialized from \texttt{LLaMA-3.2-3B-Instruct}~\cite{dubey2024llama}, using its default chat template.
-We use a batch size of 8, a learning rate of 1e-6, and a cosine scheduler with 150 warmup steps for both training stages of \tm{} and all baselines.
+\textbf{Hyperparameters.} In DPO-based experiments, we scale the KL regularization weight $\alpha$ linearly with the DPO temperature $\beta$ to keep the KL and log-ratio terms on a comparable scale.
+Since larger $\beta$ amplifies the preference log-ratios, a proportionally larger KL weight is required to maintain balance.
+With this coupling, training becomes empirically robust to the specific choices of $\alpha$, and we therefore fix $\alpha = 0.002 \cdot \beta$ in all experiments.
+For IPO-based experiments, we follow the same principle and fix $\alpha = 0.002 \cdot \tfrac{2}{\beta}$.
+We select $\beta$ via grid search over $\{0.1, 0.05, 0.01\}$.
+Unless otherwise stated, both $\pi_\phi$ and $\pi_\theta$ are initialized from LLaMA-3.2-3B-Instruct~\citep{dubey2024llama} with the default chat template.
+We use a batch size of 8, a learning rate of $1\times10^{-6}$, and a cosine learning rate schedule with 150 warmup steps for both training stages of \tm{} and all baselines.